 The Provider and Pharmacy Directory lists the providers and pharmacies in the Blue Cross Community MMAI network.
 While you are a member of our plan, you must use network providers to get covered services.
-There are some exceptions when you first join our plan (refer to page 31).
+There are some exceptions when you first join our plan (refer to Chapter 2, Section C).